NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Skinstitch.md

   - name: ""

   - name: "Pest Haven"
     desc: "  The rotting hides and molding straw stuffing of skinstitches are ideal nesting grounds for vermin and insect swarms.
-Any animal swarm sharing a space with a skinstitch gains fast healing 3.\nAdditionally, if a creature deals at least 10 piercing or slashing damage to the skinstitch at once, the swarm can use its swarming bites Strike (or similar attack) against the attacker as a reaction.\n[[Bestiary Effects/Effect_ Pest Haven|Effect: Pest Haven]]"
+Any animal swarm sharing a space with a skinstitch gains fast healing 3.\n\nAdditionally, if a creature deals at least 10 piercing or slashing damage to the skinstitch at once, the swarm can use its swarming bites Strike (or similar attack) against the attacker as a reaction.\n\n[[Bestiary Effects/Effect_ Pest Haven|Effect: Pest Haven]]"

 abilities_mid:
   - name: ""